JSEcoin/platform/public/docs/Getting-Started.md

 ```

 We are still heavily working on this and adding full browser support.
-In the meantime head over to [The JSECoin Platform](https://platform.jsecoin.com) to take a look at our original project.
+In the meantime head over to [The JSEcoin Platform](https://platform.jsecoin.com) to take a look at our original project.

 #### Mobile